tromp/cuckoo/README.md

 Cuckoo Cycle represents a breakthrough in three important ways:

-1) it performs only one very cheap siphash computation for about 3.3 random accesses to memory,
+1) it performs only one very cheap siphash computation for one random accesses to memory,

 2) its memory requirement can be set arbitrarily and doesn't allow for any time-memory trade-off.